Using-name/LWG-SkyNet-AI/README.md

 A new AI for Little War Game with many new features!

 Current features under development:
-- Kiting
+- Catadrops
-- More sub-strategies for barracks meta
+- Gatling Gun dropping caltrops
-- Mech meta
+- Lag improvements
-- Worker scout kiting